h2oai/h2o-3/h2o-docs/src/product/data-science/anova_glm.rst

 - **save_transformed_framekeys**: Set to True to save the keys of transformed predictors and interaction column.
 Defaults to False.

-To demonstrate what Type III SS is and how it is implemented, here is an example of regression with one to two categorical predictors:
+To demonstrate what Type III SS is and how it is implemented, here is an example of regression with two categorical predictors:

 - **note**: This algorithm will support multiple categorical/numerical columns and other families as well; we just need to replace the SS with the residual deviance for other families.